-Beginning college is an exciting time where you will be experiencing many new things in a short amount of time.
+Beginning college is an exciting time and you will experience many new things very quickly.
 We understand that technology can be overwhelming, so we have prepared this document to assist you in navigating our system.

 The IT department is located in the Communications building beside the computer lab.
 The hours of operation are: